 In the Netherlands, strategic litigation took off later.
 It wasn’t until 1994 that societies and foundations were allowed to undertake "collective action", making it a lot easier to start legal proceedings in support of the common good.

 But strategic litigation doesn’t always fight for progressive causes.
-In the US, She denounced the university’s affirmative action admissions policy, which prioritises certain minorities.
+In the US, Abigail Fisher sued the University of Texas, claiming her application was rejected because she was white.
+She denounced the university’s affirmative action admissions policy, which prioritises certain minorities.
 The case went as far as the US Supreme Court.
-Fisher lost in 2016, but only narrowly:
+Fisher lost in 2016, but only narrowly: four judges were in favour of the university’s rejection of Fisher, and three against.

 What makes or breaks such strategic litigation cases?
 The build-up to the SyRi lawsuit demonstrates four clear steps you can take to win in court – and change the world a little while you’re at it.